Upplication/icons/README.md

 * Generate a CSS file that embeds the woff webfont in base64 format.
 * Add each icon to the CSS file with its own class (based on the svg filename) and a common one.
 * Generate a html demo page with all the available icons.
+* Generate a JSON map of every icon name and their unicode